-Cost management 101 will tell you that you can improve your pricing on any commodity if you standardize on one product, service, or technology throughout your healthcare organization.
+Cost management 101 will tell you that you can improve your pricing on any commodity if you standardize on one product, service, or technology throughout your hospital or healthcare organization.
 The problem with this theory is that it assumes “one size fits” all circumstances, which couldn’t be further from the truth.

 Standardization vs. Customization

 Why do you think departments buy off contract?
 Is it because they like being mavericks or that their standardized contract product, service, or technology doesn’t meet their exact requirements?
 We see this “off-contract buying” all the time when we are reviewing a healthcare organization’s purchases.
 For example, we will see that 80% of a hospital, system, or IDN’s exam glove purchases are on contract, but 20% are bought off contract because the standardized exam glove doesn’t have the strength, sensitivity, chemical resistance, or other attributes many of their customers require to do their work.